dimitri-nicolo/calico/master/getting-started/essentials/simple-policy-essentials.md

 ### Enable isolation

-Let's turn on isolation in our policy-demo Namespace.
-Calico will then prevent connections to pods in this Namespace.
+Let's turn on isolation in our policy-demo Namespace. {{site.prodname}} will then prevent connections to pods in this Namespace.

 Running the following command creates a NetworkPolicy which implements a default deny behavior for all pods in the `policy-demo` Namespace.